-Description: oblong, narrow leaves with medium to dark-green foliage.
+Description - oblong, narrow leaves with medium to dark green foliage.
 Purple flowers with dark lips on stalks the length of the leaf.
-Medium-length brown pods containing velvety black, globular seed with a white hilum, which is yellow when split.
-Seed size: 4.5 g/100 seeds.
+Medium-length brown pods containing velvety black, globular seed with a white hilum which is yellow when split.
+Seed size is 4.5 g/100 seeds.
 A small proportion of seed is hard.

-Popany is a late-maturing variety good for hay and silage production in mid to high-rainfall areas.
+Popany is a late-maturing variety good for hay and silage production in medium to highrainfall areas.